| FTH(1) | General Commands Manual | FTH(1) |

 of *farray* with the string of

-*ofs* attached, default a single space.-a
+*ofs* attached, default a single space.-a was specified when implicit loop and

 in-place processing takes place, auto-split array of current input